det-frontend/printer-module/README.md

   - 400/503 on error

 #### POST `/print-voucher`
-- **Description**: Build and print an ESC/POS voucher using the same layout as `index.tsx`.
+- **Description**: Build and print an ESC/POS voucher.
 Converts ASCII fields to hex and prints the receipt.
 - **Body (json)**: All fields optional; defaults used when missing.
 ```json
 {